mahmoudElshimi/psi_letter_of_guarantee/README.md

 This module is actively being developed and improved.
 Contributions, feedback, and suggestions are highly welcome!
 Remember: RTFM (Read The F*cking Manual) and KISS (Keep It Simple, Stupid!).

 ### To Do:
 - Prevent write after cancel the letter.
+Done As Per: #603f330
 - Handel Accounting stuff automatically.

 ## Screenshots